open-cogsci/datamatrix/doc-pelican/content/pages/eyelinkparser.md

 When designing your experiment, it's important to send user messages in such a way that your analysis software, in this case `eyelinkparser`, knows how to interpret them.
 If you do, then data analysis will be easy, because you will not have to write a custom script to parse the data file from the ground up.

-If you use [OpenSesame/ PyGaze](http://osdoc.cogsci.nl), most of these messages, with exception of trace messages, will by default be sent in the below format automatically.
+If you use [OpenSesame/ PyGaze](http://osdoc.cogsci.nl), most of these messages, with the exception of phase messages, will by default be sent in the below format automatically.

 ### Trials